thomascenni/EZModbus/test/README.md

 The tests in this directory:
 - Use PlatformIO-specific testing utilities
 - Rely on Arduino Core abstractions
-- Include custom mocking frameworks for the Arduino environment
+- Include custom mocks with Arduino dependencies
-- Are not designed to compile under ESP-IDF's CMake build system

 ## For ESP-IDF Users